No Fuss, No Mess:

 Follow the directions and wash the remover out of the clothes.
 Make sure that the product has been completely removed from the fabric.

-5. Put the Item in the Wash
+5. Put Item in Wash

 Wash the item as you usually would and dry as normal.